 With cash back cards, Tulbovich says, “The vast majority of people prefer simplicity.”

-The best flat-rate cash back cards include the Citi Double Cash Card (earning 2 percent back on all spending) and Capital One Quicksilver Cash Rewards Credit Card and Chase Freedom Unlimited (both earning 1.5 percent on everything).
+The best flat-rate cash back cards include the Citi Double Cash Card (earning 2 percent back on all spending – 1 percent when you buy and 1 percent as you pay) and Capital One Quicksilver Cash Rewards Credit Card and Chase Freedom Unlimited (both earning 1.5 percent on everything).

 Bonus tip: A few rewards cards offer bonus cash back on grocery purchases.
-For example, American Express Blue Cash Preferred cardholders earn 6 percent (up to $6,000 in purchases per year) and shoppers paying with their Blue Cash Everyday card earn 3 percent at U.S. supermarkets.
+For example, Blue Cash Preferred® Card from American Express cardholders earn 6 percent at U.S. supermarkets (up to $6,000 in purchases per year, then 1 percent) and shoppers paying with their Blue Cash Everyday® Card from American Express earn 3 percent at U.S. supermarkets (up to $6,000 in purchases per year, then 1 percent).

 See related story